 Painting multiple figures paintings

-Over two-and-a-half hours’ worth of captivating training that concludes with Nancy producing two marvellous paintings.
+Over two-and-a-half hours’ worth of captivating training that concludes with Nancy producing two marvelous paintings.

 The training is called “Painting Figures From Photographs”

 For the record, it would cost you a HEFTY amount of money (usually over $1000) for a single hour-long private lesson with a world-class artist like Nancy.

 Yes, you read that right – ONE single session.

 That’s how widely respected and in demand she is in the figure painting community.

 Yet when you get your hands on this training, you’re not going to have to pay anything close to that.

 To be more exact, your investment is going to be so small that even a college student could afford it.

 And in case you’re worried a small investment means it’s going to be low-quality training, think again.

 You see, the quality of this training is fantastic.